Emulator Issues #7230

 Full MMU, BAT and WIPs don't change behaviour but selecting Full MMU does not show the error messages on invalid addresses anymore :(

-#20 Updated by ZephyrSurfer about 4 years ago
+#20 Updated by ZephyrSurfer over 6 years ago

 The example above has been partly fixed last week in PR #1693